ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 # Install software on virtual server instances in VPC
 {: #vpc-app-deploy}

-This tutorial walks you through provisioning {{site.data.keyword.vpc_full}} (VPC) infrastructure and installing software on a virtual server instance (VSI) using Infrastructure as Code (IaC) tools like Terraform and Ansible.
+This tutorial walks you through provisioning {{site.data.keyword.vpc_full}} (VPC) infrastructure and installing software on virtual server instances (VSI) using Infrastructure as Code (IaC) tools like Terraform and Ansible.

 {:shortdesc}

-This tutorial starts with a general background and then has technology specific sections.
+The tutorial starts with a general background and then has technology specific sections.
 Each technology section is standalone so feel free to jump to a specific section, like Terraform, after reviewing the overall architecture and the _Before you begin_ and _Basics of software installation_ sections.

 ## Objectives
 {: #objectives}